חיבורי הרשמה שפורסמו עד כה לתוכניות ה-MBA המובילות בעולם

 Essay 1

-Through your resume and recommendations, we have a clear sense of your professional path to date.
+Through your resume and recommendation, we have a clear sense of your professional path to date.
 What are your career goals over the next three to five years and what is your long-term dream job?
-(Maximum 500 Words)
+(500 words)

 Essay 2